HippoInnovations/storehippo-nodejs-sdk/README.md

 	});
 ~~~

-##  1. to list record from an entity
+##  1. to list records from an entity

 ~~~
 var request = {